“Color adds tremendous meaning to communication as it vitalizes the visual message, delivering an instantaneous impression.”

 Red is the color of fire and blood.
 Humans are programmed to respond with energy and excitement.
 Red is passionate, dynamic, provocative, and daring.
 It is hard to ignore.
 When red is darkened to burgundy, it conveys richness, luxury, and elegance.
 When lightened to pink, it becomes romantic, innocent, soft, and sweet.
 Pink is a healthy, optimistic color.

 Yellow radiates warmth, enlightenment, and happiness as it commands attention.
-Dark yellows have an earthy or spicy quality, and pale yellows evoke creamy, delicious foods.
+Dark yellows have an earthy or spicy quality, and pale yellows are creamy and delicious looking.

 Blue is the color of the sky, and has unlimited depth and constancy.
 It is seen as dependable, trustworthy, confident, and calm.
 Dark navy blue is the most authoritative and credible of colors.
 Pale blue is crisp, clean, and cool.